sieve-community/examples/README.md

 sieve deploy
 ```

-Your workflow will now be deployed to Sieve and can be accessed via the [UI](https://www.sievedata.com/dashboard)
+Your workflow will now be deployed to Sieve and can be accessed via the [Sieve dashboard](https://www.sievedata.com/dashboard)